 Dear Eric,

-From my study, I learned that some early Christians believed in physical presence of Jesus in Eucharist and some early Christians believed Eucharist as a sign, symbol, figure, likeness, and image of Jesus' body.
+From my study, I learned that some early Christians believed in physical presence of Jesus in Eucharist and some early Christians believed Eucharist as a sign, symbol, figure, likeness, and image of Jesus' Body.

-I'm not an expert on early church "fathers".
+I'm not an expert on early church fathers.
 I assume you have studied them thoroughly in order to put together a list of quotes from early Christians on Eucharist.
 I noticed that you quoted Tertullian and Augustine.
-Are you aware of the following quotes of Tertullian and Augustine that proved they considered Eucharist as "figure" and "sign"?

-"For the Lord did not hesitate to say: “This is My Body”, when He wanted to give a sign of His body.
+"For the Lord did not hesitate to say: "This is My Body", when He wanted to give a sign of His body."

 "If the sentence is one of command, either forbidding a crime or vice, or enjoining an act of prudence or benevolence, it is not figurative.
 If, however, it seems to enjoin a crime or vice, or to forbid an act of prudence or benevolence, it is figurative.
 "Except ye eat the flesh of the Son of man," says Christ, "and drink His blood, ye have no life in you."
 This seems to enjoin a crime or a vice; it is therefore a figure, enjoining that we should have a share in the sufferings of our Lord, and that we should retain a sweet and profitable memory of the fact that His flesh was wounded and crucified for us."

-(Augustine, On Christian Doctrine, III.)
+Augustine, On Christian Doctrine, III.

 "He admitted him to the Supper in which He committed and delivered to His disciples the figure of His Body and Blood."

-(Augustine, on Psalm 3.)
+Augustine, on Psalm 3.

-"The Lord did not hesitate to say: “This is My Body”, when He wanted to give a sign of His body”
+"The Lord did not hesitate to say: "This is My Body", when He wanted to give a sign of His body."

-"He [Christ] committed and delivered to His disciples the figure of His Body and Blood”
+"He [Christ] committed and delivered to His disciples the figure of His Body and Blood."

-(Augustine, on Psalm 3).
+Augustine, on Psalm 3.

 "[The sacraments] bear the names of the realities which they resemble.
-As, therefore, in a certain manner the sacrament of Christ's body is Christ's body, and the sacrament of Christ's blood is Christ's blood”
+As, therefore, in a certain manner the sacrament of Christ's body is Christ's body, and the sacrament of Christ's blood is Christ's blood."

-(Augustine, Letter 98, From Augustine to Boniface).
+Augustine, Letter 98, From Augustine to Boniface.

-"a sign is a thing which, over and above the impression it makes on the senses, causes something else to come into the mind as a consequence of itself”
+"A sign is a thing which, over and above the impression it makes on the senses, causes something else to come into the mind as a consequence of itself."

-(Augustine, On Christian Doctrine, 2, 1)
+Augustine, On Christian Doctrine, 2, 1.

-“Now, as to follow the letter, and to take signs (such as the sacrament of the body and blood of the Lord) for the things that are signified by them, is a mark of weakness and bondage; so to interpret signs wrongly is the result of being misled by error"
+"Now, as to follow the letter, and to take signs (such as the sacrament of the body and blood of the Lord) for the things that are signified by them, is a mark of weakness and bondage; so to interpret signs wrongly is the result of being misled by error."

-(Augustine, On Christian Doctrine 3,9).
+Augustine, On Christian Doctrine 3,9.

-I know there are a lot of writings by these church "fathers".
-So it's easy to miss viewpoints that are different from what you personally believed.
+I know there are a lot of writings by these Church fathers so it's easy to miss viewpoints that are different from what you personally believed.
 I hope you didn't intentionally exclude above quotes because of your own bias.

-May I suggest that you add the above quotes and many other quotes of symbolic views of Eucharist to your page to give a more balanced views of what early Christians believed on Eucharist?
-Also, I would like to suggest that you visit Dr Joe Mizzi's web site [ DANGEROUS WEB SITE ] on this subject to see other early influential Christians' viewpoint on Eucharist as a symbol, likeness, image, figure, or sign of the body of Jesus.
-Dr. Joe Mizzi is very objective and balanced in his discussion on Eucharist.
+I would like to suggest that you visit [Website hidden.] on this subject to see other early influential Christian's viewpoint on the Eucharist as a symbol, likeness, image, figure, or sign of the Body of Jesus.
+[Name hidden] is very objective and balanced in his discussion on Eucharist.
 He showed that there are different viewpoints from early Christians.

-Church Fathers on the Eucharistic Elements [DANGEROUS WEB SITE ]
+• Church Fathers on the Eucharistic Elements

-Church Fathers on Transubstantiation [DANGEROUS WEB SITE ]
+• Church Fathers on Transubstantiation

 The symbolic view of Eucharist is not at all a recent view point.
 It is an ancient view as proved by many early Christians.

 I personally see Eucharist as a symbol.
-I also believe in the real presence of Jesus in our midst during communion according to Matthew 18:20 “For where two or three are gathered together in my name, there am I in the midst of them”.
+I also believe in the real presence of Jesus in our midst during communion according to Matthew 18:20:

 Sincerely,